Search suspended for missing fisher off coast of Nova Scotia

 She adds that just two or three hours before, and unrelated to the fishing boat incident, the community lost an elder, adding to their heartbreak.

-Elsipogtog First Nation Chief Ruth Levi as she interviewed over video chat with CTV News on Sunday evening.
+Elsipogtog First Nation Band Councillor Ruth Levi as she interviewed over video chat with CTV News on Sunday evening.
 She says the loss is devastating for her community.

 N.B.
 Premier Blaine Higgs shared his sympathies on Twitter, writing “We ask New Brunswickers to join together to show the Elsipogtog community our support during this difficult time.”